This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you can’t stop drinking or are worried about your drinking habits, there is help out there.
 Contact the Substance Abuse and Mental Health Services Administration (SAMHSA) on their National Helpline at 800-662-4357 if you need help with alcohol abuse.

-If you’re a teetotaler because you want to be healthier or are tired of alcohol, there are options out there for you for tasty beverages, even a glass of wine, without the booze.
+If you’re looking for alcohol alternatives because you want to make healthier choices, there are so many delicious non-alcoholic wines and other beverages on the market.
 You’d be joining a long list of sober celebrities, too, living a healthy (but still fun) life without alcohol.

-Those looking for low-risk drinking or alternatives to alcohol should try:
+Those looking for low-risk drinking or non-alcoholic alternatives to alcohol should try:

-If that last option sparked some interest, Surely has sparkling non-alcoholic rosé and sparkling white wine options to get you started.
 Not sure how to store the wine you didn't finish?
-Check out our complete guide.
+Check out our complete guide

 Summing It Up